garrying/wwworkshop/assignments/intervals.md

 }, 5000, 'It has been 5 seconds!')
 ```

-Note on time in JavaScript: Time in JavaScript is usually in milliseconds.
+Note on time in JavaScript: Time in JavaScript is usually measured in milliseconds (ms).

 ### Requirements